gnu-octave/symbolic/HOWTO-release.md

   * Update NEWS file (date, version number, reformat).

-  * Update the version in src/configure.ac.
-Run bootstrap script.
+  * Update version in src/configure.ac.
+Test the bootstrap script (note the scripts below will run bootstrap for the packages).

   * Packages: need to run the following two scripts.
 I recommend testing them first without using the tag.
 Then test the packages